 Rise and shine!
-Today’s ride will be in the northern section of the McDowell Sonoran Preserve in the Brown’s Ranch access area.
+Today’s ride will be in the northern section of the McDowell Sonoran Preserve in the Brown’s Ranch area.
 There are over 100 miles of pristine desert trails to enjoy here.
-Originally carved by the motocross community, the trails here have been restored by the McDowell Sonoran Conservancy, the vary from mild to wild and offering exciting rollercoaster-like riding for mountain bikers from beginner to expert.
+Originally carved by the motocross community, the trails here have been restored by the McDowell Sonoran Conservancy, they vary from mild to wild and offering exciting rollercoaster-like riding for mountain bikers from beginner to expert.
 The landscape here is made up of huge granite boulders and punctuated on all sides with the desert’s most recognizable cactus, the mighty Saguaro.
 We’ll take intermittent breaks for photo ops and to enjoy the view so that on the trail you can focus on flowing through the whoopty-doos and carving turns.

 - Riding: 20-33+ miles on tight undulating singletrack.
 Smooth trail surface.
 Options for various difficulties.

 - Meals: All meals included; breakfast at camp, lunch on the trail, dinner at camp.